HeleneGutte/ecorisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Simplified the examples in plot_radar() and plot_heatmap() to decrease run times.

+0 errors | 0 warnings | 1 note
+❯ checking for future file timestamps ...
+NOTE unable to verify current time

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Changed the License in the DESCRIPTION and in LICENSE.md from CC BY 4.0 to MIT to comply with the open source initiative.